Commonly Used Substances

 - Barbiturates

 Because of the potential dangers of alcohol and sedative withdrawal, medical detox services are often the gold standard of care.
-Medical detox offers patients 24/7 care, medical monitoring, and supervision to ensure their safety throughout the withdrawal process.
+Medical detox offers 24/7 care, medical monitoring, and supervision to ensure patient safety throughout the withdrawal process.
 Medical staff administers withdrawal medications that can ease symptoms and reduce cravings.

 Finding Treatment That Specializes in Your Addiction